DariuszPorowski/mkdocs-file-filter-plugin/README.md

 - Xyz: path/xyz.md
 ```

+> :warning: **NOTE**
+>
+> If you use any other 3rd-party plugins that modify navigation (e.g., [mkdocs-awesome-pages-plugin][mkdocs-awesome-pages-plugin-pypi]) - first, test and evaluate expected behavior.
+Plugin configuration order may impact results.

+> In most cases is recommended to transform navigation first and next filter with the file-filter plugin.

 ### Conflict behavior

 It is possible to exclude and include will have conflict.
 For example, you could exclude `drafts/**` but include `*.md`.
 In that case, **include** has higher priority over exclude.
 So all `*.md` files from the drafts folder will be **included**.